 Stormwater from the truck loading/unloading area drains to a concrete trench drain which flows from north to south along the loading area.
 The trench drain flows to a 640-gallon concrete holding sump, which is equipped with a sump pump with a capacity of approximately 30 to 40 gallons per minute.
-The 5.0 amp, 380 watt, 1.6 horsepower sump pump pumps the stormwater from the holding tank through sand and carbon filters and then to the stormwater retention pond.
+The sump pump pumps the stormwater from the holding tank through sand and carbon filters and then to the stormwater retention pond.
 The pump is set to keep the sump level to below 300 gallons.
 The carbon filter utilizes activated carbon to remove contaminants and has specifications which include 24 inch by 36 inch dimensions (diameter/height), 200 pounds of carbon, and a flow rate of twenty gallons per minute (gpm) at 2 1⁄2 minute contact time.
-The sand filter is constructed of triple-wrapped fiberglass windings on a seamless water-tight polymeric inner shell with high-temperature, high-strength plastic internal components.
-The sand filter has specifications which include 24.5 inch by 37.5 inch dimensions, a flow rate of 20 gpm per square foot, and a 3.1 square foot filter area.
+The sand filter has a flow rate of 20 gpm per square foot, and a 3.1 square foot filter area.

-SWMU #7 (Solid Waste Processing Facility)
+SWMU #7 (Waste Processing Building)

-The Waste Processing Building is used for the receiving, processing, and associated storage, loading, unloading, and transfer of solid waste.
+The Waste Processing Building is used for the receiving, processing, and associated storage, loading, unloading, and transfer of solid and hazardous waste.
 The building consists of a concrete pad and a steel roof structure.
 The north and south sides of the structure are solid walls and the east and west sides are open in the southern two-thirds of the building to allow for the movement of waste and equipment in and out of the structure.
 The east and west walls of the building are closed in its northern third.
-The solid waste processes completed in this structure include segregation, decanting, filtration, solidification, and shredding.
+The solid and hazardous waste processes completed in this structure include segregation, decanting, filtration, solidification, treatment and shredding.
 The non-hazardous ESU is located in this building along with the high volume industrial waste shredder.
-An approach ramp and 4-foot high platform are located on the southeast side of the structure that allow waste to be emptied from trucks and containers directly into the non-hazardous ESU.
+An approach ramp and a 4-foot high platform are located on the southeast side of the structure that allow waste to be emptied from trucks and containers directly into the non-hazardous ESU.